 Here is an interesting thing.
 The sheep inherited the Kingdom of God and eternal life on the basis of being kind and helpful to Christ’s brothers.
 Although it is not always preached, the truth is that God accepts the works of righteous people.
 This does not mean, of course, that an individual can reject Christ when Christ is presented to him, and save himself or herself by charitable works.

-To be a witness of God.
 The Lord Jesus Christ was the truest Witness of God who has walked on this earth.
 He portrayed and told of the Person of God, God’s will, God’s ways, and God’s eternal purpose in Himself.

 We must walk with God for many years before we even begin to be His witness, although we always can preach the Bible and tell what we think is true of God.
 Also, the Holy Spirit helps us bear witness of God with many Divine enablements, including signs and wonders.